gigaquads/ravel/docs/interface-layer/index.md

 In this example, we have registered `get_user` with three distinct interfaces: a command-line interface (CLI) application, a web server, and a gRPC service.
 Note that, in doing so, we made no reference to anything related to CLI, HTTP, or RPC in the arguments or body of the function.

-All three decorators derive from a common abstract base type, the `Api` class.
+All three decorators derive from a common abstract base type, the `Application` class.
 Because they do, they conveniently share the same configuration interface and lifecycle methods, allowing a greater ease in running applications in different environments for different purposes.
 In the sections that follow, we will look at this and related classes in detail.